0xSpaceShard/starknet-devnet/website/versioned_docs/version-0.3.0/api.md

 ### Starknet API

-Unlike Pythonic Devnet, which also supported Starknet's gateway and feeder gateway API, Devnet in Rust supports [Starknet's JSON-RPC API](https://github.com/starkware-libs/starknet-specs/tree/master/api).
+Unlike Pythonic Devnet, which also supported Starknet's gateway and feeder gateway API, Devnet in Rust supports [Starknet's JSON-RPC API](https://github.com/starkware-libs/starknet-specs/tree/master/api), including [WebSocket support](#websocket).

+Due to how Devnet internally works, the method `starknet_getStorageProof` is not applicable, and thus not supported.

 Since JSON-RPC v0.6.0, to find out which JSON-RPC version is supported by which Devnet version, check out the [releases page](https://github.com/0xspaceshard/starknet-devnet/releases).

 ### Devnet API